 What’s The Market Size Like For ESG Investing?

-After all, small markets are often distorted markets – like cryptocurrencies where a small number of coin holders control the majority of the coins.
+A great question.
+After all, small markets are often distorted markets – like cryptocurrencies where a small number of coin holders control the majority of the coins or even NFTs.

 This leads to a lack of market liquidity and the perception that these coins are more valuable than they would be if they were freely traded.